severalnines/docs/user-guide/timescaledb/performance.rst

-.. _PostgreSQL - Performance:
+.. _TimeScaleDB - Performance:

 Performance
 -----------

 Database performance monitoring and advisors.

-.. _PostgreSQL - Performance - DB Variables:
+.. _TimeScaleDB - Performance - DB Variables:

 DB Variables
 ++++++++++++

-DB Variables provide a quick overview of PostgreSQL variables that are set across all your database nodes.
+DB Variables provide a quick overview of TimeScaleDB variables that are set across all your database nodes.
 You can use the *Search* text field to filter the result.

 ..
 Note:: Red text means that the variable setting is different.
 In some cases that is acceptable (e.g., IP address of the node).

-.. _PostgreSQL - Performance - Advisors:
+.. _TimeScaleDB - Performance - Advisors:

 Advisors
 ++++++++